Kognity • 10/07/2022 • 9 min read

 “With Kognity, you can spend more time on the really cool aspects of your subject that you want your kids to love.”

-“We all get into teaching because we’re passionate about young people growing and we want our students to love our subjects.
-One of the things that can hinder that transmission of passion is the breadth of content that you need to cover.
-What Kognity does that’s really great, is it allows you to be far more efficient.
+What Kognity does is really great as it allows you to be far more efficient.
 If you set up assignments ahead of time, it gives the teacher far more knowledge about what your students already know.
-That way, I don’t have to go back and start from the beginning, and now I can get into the really cool stuff.
-I can talk about why it’s so important to know this particular concept, I can make better connections to what’s going on worldwide and in other areas that they might be learning about, and therefore really establish a lot more passion with the students.”
+That way, I don’t have to go back and start from the beginning.
+Now I can get into the really cool stuff instead.
+I can talk about why it’s so important to know this particular concept, I can make better connections to what’s going on worldwide and in other areas that they might be learning about, and therefore really establish a lot more passion with the students.

 John has high standards when it comes to pedagogy – he’s currently researching how pedagogical techniques develop student purpose.
-As a pedagogical leader at StGIS, he is happy to rely on Kognity because it is supported by proven teaching and learning principles.
+As a pedagogical leader at StGIS, he is happy to rely on Kognity because it is supported by proven teaching and learning principles (learn more about the Kognity learning principles here).

 “As teachers, we rely on good pedagogical practice.
 When we think about how our students are actually going to be learning, we first have to distribute it.
 Kognity allows you to differentiate really, really well and very efficiently.
 Without a whole lot of teacher effort upfront, you can very easily set questions and reading assignments that allow specific students to learn what’s best for them at that point in time.